- MANUFACTURER SERIES

 Manufacturer Series, Grand Final

 It all came down to the very final event of the year to decide which team would be crowned the king of the 2019 FIA Gran Turismo Manufacturer Series.
 With the points worth double for the Grand Final, the likes of BMW, Lexus, Alfa Romeo, and Aston Martin still had a chance to steal the title away from Mercedes-Benz and Toyota, which sat atop the leaderboard with 22 points each.
 Mercedes-Benz and Toyota adopted different strategies, with the German team going with its ace driver, Australia’s Cody Nikola Latkovski to start the race in the AMG GT3 on soft-compound tyres, while Team Toyota went with Tomoaki Yamanaka of Japan in the GR Supra Racing Concept on the slowest hard-compound rubber.
-The venue was the always tricky Tokyo Expressway – South Inner Loop, where the narrow roads made for a bumper-car environment: Plenty of body paint was about to be swapped.
+The venue was the always tricky Tokyo Expressway – South Inner Loop, where the narrow roads made for a bumper-car environment: plenty of body paint was about to be swapped.

 Yamanaka showed his skills early on, getting past Latkovski’s SLS AMG on Lap 1 of the 20-lap contest, despite being on the slower tyres.
 BMW, with American Randall Haywood at the wheel, had a horrible start as the M6 GT3 went wide through the first corner and instantly dropped three spots to drop down to 6th.
-Things got bad to worse for Mercedes-Benz as a few corners later, Alfa Romeo got past with Japan’s Shogo Yoshida behind the wheel.
+Things got bad to worse for Mercedes-Benz, as, a few corners later, Alfa Romeo got past with Japan’s Shogo Yoshida behind the wheel.

 As the cars reached speeds of 260 km/h on the back straight, where the Mercedes-Benz regained its 2nd-place spot, the top eight cars were tightly packed with just a little more than a second separating them.
 The lead changed hands several times over the next few laps, with Toyota, BMW and Mercedes-Benz taking turns running up front, but by Lap 6, the top four teams began to pull away from the rest of the field.
-Every car except BMW dove into the pits, with Anthony Felix of the U.S. taking over the driving duties for Mercedes-Benz (on hard-compound tyres), while Rayan Derrouiche of France took over the wheel of the Supra (also on mediums).
+Every car except BMW dived into the pits, with Anthony Felix of the U.S. taking over the driving duties for Mercedes-Benz (on hard-compound tyres), while Rayan Derrouiche of France took over the wheel of the Supra (also on mediums).

 Derrouiche was able to get by Felix on the following lap to take the overall lead.
 This prompted the others to pounce on the Mercedes-Benz, bouncing the car around like pinball until it dropped to 6th place.
 While an intense battle brewed for P2 to P6, Toyota had built up a five-second lead by Lap 10, the half-way point of the race.
 In 2nd place at this point was the Alfa Romeo driven by Alonso Regalado of Peru and the Jaguar F-Type of Vinicius Neto of Brazil, the latter working his way up from the No. 9 spot on the starting grid.

-After the last pitstop, Fraga took over the wheel of the Supra on soft-compound tyres, while Mercedes-Benz anchor driver Tom Lartilleux (France) clawed his way back up to 2nd place by Lap 14, but the only way he would catch the Toyota, which had opened up a 10-second lead by this point, was if Fraga made a huge driving error; could lighting strike a second time?
+After the last pitstop, Fraga took over the wheel of the Supra on soft-compound tyres, while Mercedes-Benz anchor driver Tom Lartilleux (France) clawed his way back up to 2nd place by Lap 14, but the only way he would catch the Toyota, which had opened up a 10-second lead by this point, was if Fraga made a huge driving error; could lightning strike a second time?

 The final laps of the race saw the sudden appearance of the Chevrolet Corvette C7, driven by Japanese Koki Mizuno, which came out of nowhere to contend for 3rd place, moving up nine spots from the very back of the field.
 With the Supra all but assured of the win, the battle for the remaining two spots on the podium was just heating up.
-The audience members were on the edge of their seats as several cars passed and repassed one another, but when the dust had settled, it was Mercedes-Benz that claimed 2nd place and, in a surprise to everyone, Team Chevrolet taking 3rd.
+The audience members were on the edge of their seats as several cars passed and repassed one another, but when the dust had settled it was Mercedes-Benz that claimed 2nd place and, in a surprise to everyone, Team Chevrolet taking 3rd.

 After the final points had been tallied up, Toyota had won the 2019 FIA GT Manufacturer Series title, followed by Mercedes-Benz, Alfa Romeo, Aston Martin, and Lexus, in that order.